kakcura/JAMsnack/README.md

   What is JAMsnack?
 </h1>

-A web platform to help making healthy eating decisions.
+A web app to help making healthy eating decisions.
 Just take a picture of your food and see if it is healty or not.

 Happy Healty Snack Jamming!!!